 Among women who have had three consecutive unexplained miscarriages, there remains a 70 percent chance that the subsequent pregnancy will be entirely normal.
 This is because the majority of all miscarriages are due to genetic abnormalities of the fetus that typically do not recur.
 Other causes of miscarriage include hormonal problems (thyroid disease and diabetes) in the female, abnormal parental chromosomes (i.e., genetic causes that can recur), prior infections affecting the uterus, problems with lifestyle (smoking, drug use, etc.) and increasing female age.

-At RMA at Jefferson, both female and male partners are tested for genetic abnormalities.
+Both female and male partners are tested for genetic abnormalities.
 Extensive blood testing for the female partner is performed to rule out endocrine and immune disorders that can contribute to miscarriage.

 A woman's increasing age is a significant risk factor for recurrent pregnancy loss largely related to diminishing egg quality over time.
 Our fertility specialists can assess this risk factor with ovarian reserve testing.